Detection/Diagnosis

 My friends used to come home to meet me daily.
 My place was their new adda as they didn't want me to miss on anything.

-During my cancer treatment, I searched a lot and came across a girl who went through the same journey.
-Luckily she stayed nearby.
-We got into contact and started talking a lot.
-Whenever I used to feel very upset or had weird questions, I would call her and she would answer everything.
-She would suggest things she did, most would work for me too.
+During my cancer treatment, I did a lot of research and came across a girl who had gone through a similar journey.
+Luckily, she lived nearby.
+We got in contact and started talking frequently.
+Whenever I felt very upset or had strange questions, I would call her, and she would answer everything.
+She would suggest things she had done, and most of them would work for me too.

 There were times when I wanted to say something, but another person would not understand that and would show pity on me.
 But with her it was easy to communicate.